 After independence in 1990, Namibia devised its development strategy by formulating and implementing three consecutive development plans to date.
-These plans set out short-term to medium-term objectives and strategies for reaching such objectives.
-These development plans are the Transitional Development Plan (TDP), a three year plan that covered the period of 1991/92 to 1993/94; the First National Development Plan (NDP1), a medium-term plan that covered the period of 1995/96 to 1999/2000; and the Second National Development Plan (NDP2), another medium-term plan that has been formulated to cover the period of 2001/02 to 2005/06.
-More recently, a long term development plan named Vision 2030 has been This long-term plan captures inspirations and commitments of formulated.
-Namibians to strive for achieving growth sufficient to reduce maladies of poverty and underdevelopment, and ultimately to attain a developed country status by the year 2030.
-Latest analyses are however less optimistic about the attainment of goals enshrined in the vision.
-For instance, the economy needs to grow at over 12% per year for the next 25 years compared to the recorded 3% annual growth since independence.
+These plans set out short-term to medium-term objectives and strategies for realising such objectives.
+The three development plans are the Transitional National Development Plan (TNDP), a three year plan that covered the period of 1991/92 to 1993/94; the First National Development Plan (NDP1), a medium-term plan that covered the period of 1995/96 to 1999/2000; and the Second National Development Plan (NDP2), another medium-term plan that covered the period of 2001/02 to 2005/06.
+NDP3 has been formulated to cover the period 2006/07 to Recently, a long-term development plan named Vision 2030 has been 2009/10. formulated.
+This long-term plan captures the aspirations and commitments of Namibians to strive for achieving growth sufficient to reduce maladies of poverty and underdevelopment, and ultimately to attain a developed country status by the year 2030.
 The first two development plans set four development objectives, which are to stimulate and sustain economic growth, creating employment; reducing inequalities in income distribution; and reducing poverty.
-Given the increasing importance of gender issues, the need to fight diseases (mainly the spread of HIV/AIDS) and other issues, the second national development plan increased the these objectives to nine.
+Given the increasing importance of gender issues, the need to fight the spread of HIV/AIDS and other diseases, the second national development plan increased these objectives to nine.
 The country is now pursuing the following development objectives (NPC 2002:50):